nianeyna/ao3downloader/README.md

   - Most methods of avoiding repeat downloads rely on a file called <!--CHECK-->log.jsonl<!--LOG_FILE_NAME--> which is generated by the script.
 Make sure not to move, delete, or modify <!--CHECK-->log.jsonl<!--LOG_FILE_NAME--> if you want these features to work.
 (Using the option to generate the log visualization file is fine.)
 - **When checking for incomplete fics,** the code makes certain assumptions about how fic files are formatted.
 I have tried to make this logic as flexible as possible, but there is still some possibility that not all incomplete fics will be properly identified by the updater, especially if the files are old (since ao3 may have made changes to how they format fics for download over time) or have been edited.
 - **Custom work skins** are not preserved in downloaded files.
 I don't currently have a way around that, however, when a work is downloaded the log entry for the download will contain a column (called 'workskin') indicating whether the work had a custom skin or not, so you can at least know which fics are in danger of looking garbled.
+- **The reason the installation instructions are on a separate site** is because I didn't want to have to explain how to download the install scripts from github.
+The install scripts themselves (as well as the complete source code for the instructions site) are hosted in this repository.
+You can find them at `site/public/install`.

 ## Known Issues